QuizandSurveyMaster/quiz_master_next/readme.txt

 * Added results page

 == Upgrade Notice ==

+= 4.2.0=
+Upgrade for social sharing template variables, redirects, and fill in the blank question types.

 = 4.1.0 =
 Upgrade for redesigned admin results pages, new global settings page, ability to edit facebook app id, and more.